18Mori/Farm_e-commercePlatform/README.md

 ## 🌾 What is AgriConnect?

 AgriConnect is a modern farm management and predictive analytics platform crafted to make farming simple, productive, and fun.
-With Elias Mwangangi (our friendly farmer persona) as your guide, you’ll have all the tools you need to manage your fields, animals, resources, and sales – right at your fingertips.
+With this platform, you’ll have all the tools you need to manage your fields, animals, resources, and sales – right at your fingertips.

 ---